 As vegans can’t have any animal products, it becomes challenging for them to find suitable milk.
 Fortunately, milk made from soybeans can be a great option.
 A single cup serving of soymilk has 6-7 grams of protein.
 Not only that, but it is also fortified with calcium, vitamin D, and vitamin B12.
 Flavored varieties are also available in the market, you can choose as per your taste.
 You can consume it as it is or use it in a variety of cooking.

 What can be better than starting your day with a protein boost in the form of oats or oatmeal?
-Although oats are majorly consumed for its fiber content, it is also a very good vegan protein source.
+Although oats are majorly consumed for its fiber content, it is also a very good high protein vegan food.
 One cup serving of oats gives you 12 grams of protein and 8 grams of fiber.
 The best thing about oats is that they can be used in a variety of dishes.

 Almost all types of seeds offer a great amount of protein and other nutrients.
 You can check the protein profile of the following seeds to believe this: